rezamokaram/my-notes/crs/full-eda.md

 ## motivation

-sync requests have a high response time -> it soleves in eda with another solution also load blancing in eda is better
+sync requests have a high response time -> it solves in eda with another solution also load balancing in eda is better

-## main consept of "EVENT"
+## main concept of "EVENT"

 - fact, action, state change
 - always immutable
-- can be stored idefinetly
+- can be stored indefinitely
-- can be consumed multiple times by different servicesa
+- can be consumed multiple times by different services

 ## request & response / event-driven model
-- synchoronous / async
+- synchronous / async
-- inversion of controll
+- inversion of control
 - loose coupling

 # 4.2. use case and patterns of eda